codeoverflow-org/nodecg-io-docs/docs/samples/spotify.md

 7. Check the nodecg logs

-    You should see an error or a success message and the current playing song with name and artists.
+    You should see an error or a success message and the current playing song with names and artists.